csebooks/relational-databases/content.en/formal-relational-query-languages/the-relational-algebra/index.md

 ---
-title: 6.1 The Relational Algebra
+title: 'The Relational Algebra'
-weight: 41
+weight: 1
 ---

-6.1 The Relational Algebra## 6.1 The Relational Algebra
+# 6.1 The Relational Algebra

 The relational algebra is a _procedural_ query language.
 It consists of a set of operations that take one or two relations as input and produce a new relation as their result.
 The fundamental operations in the relational algebra are _select, project_, _union_, _set difference_, _Cartesian product,_ and _rename_.
 In addition to the fundamental operations, there are several other operations—namely, _set intersection_, _natural join_, and _assignment_.
 We shall define these operations in terms of the fundamental operations.

-### 6.1.1 Fundamental Operations
+## Fundamental Operations

 The select, project, and rename operations are called _unary_ operations, because they operate on one relation.
 The other three operations operate on pairs of relations and are, therefore, called _binary_ operations.

-#### 6.1.1.1 The Select Operation
+### The Select Operation

 The **select** operation selects tuples that satisfy a given predicate.
 We use the lowercase Greek letter sigma (σ) to denote selection.
 The predicate appears as a subscript to σ.
 The argument relation is in parentheses after the σ.
 Thus, to select